Becoming a school governor

 Other under-represented groups were males and younger people.

 The council carried out a governor recruitment push in spring 2022.
 People from Black, Asian and ethnic minority communities in particular were invited to get involved.
 We held on-line Governance Information Sessions and a Prospective Governors Event at which potential governors heard from schools with vacancies.
-In partnership with Governors for Schools, we are in the process of matching people to their preferred schools.
-Further recruitment pushes will also focus on the other under-represented groups.
+In partnership with Governors for Schools, we have matched a number of people to their preferred schools.

 More on what governors do